frapaoli/A_star_algorithm/README.md

 ### 2.1.2 Details about the Sequential A* implementation
-The sequential implementation of A* is straight forward: starting from the user specified `start` node, a single thread progressively expands all the lowest cost neighbors of the already visited nodes, until the `stop` node is eventually found.
+The sequential implementation of A* is straightforward: starting from the user specified `start` node, a single thread progressively expands all the lowest cost neighbors of the already visited nodes, until the `stop` node is eventually found.

 The main algorithm steps are described below:
 1. Extract from the top of the `open` list the node that is currently reachable with the lowest cost.